DistrictOfJoban/JCM-Docs/docs/dev/scripting/articles/nte_migration.md

 - [Through conditional logic, you can support both MTR 3/NTE and MTR 4/JCM!](./mtr34scripts.md)
 - [The NTE F3+5 quick reload is now Ctrl+R](../aids/script_quick_reload.md)

-## Migrating from ANTE
+## ANTE Feature Parity
 **[Aphrodite's Nemo's Transit Expansion](https://modrinth.com/mod/mtr-ante)** (ANTE) is a fork of the Nemo Transit Expansion, which brings several new features such as rail tilting and some new scripting abilities.

-Note that the additional features within ANTE is not considered (at least for now) within the scope of JCM scripting, and therefore we may not make any guarentee about backward compatibility with ANTE, and some features were delibrately not implemented as they aren't deemed fit in JCM. *That said* some features from ANTE were also recognized and adapted to JCM, which should make migration work just a tad bit easier.
+Note that the additional features within ANTE is not considered (at least for now) within the scope of JCM scripting, and therefore there is no guarentee in regards to backward compatibility for ANTE, and some features were delibrately not implemented as they aren't deemed fit in JCM. *That said* some features from ANTE were also recognized and adapted to JCM, which may be proven useful to script developers.

 ### Scripting Engine
 ANTE currently uses [GraalJS](https://www.graalvm.org/latest/reference-manual/js/) in place of the [Rhino](https://github.com/mozilla/rhino) JavaScript Engine, which provides support for more modern JS syntax, at the cost of some incompatibilities introduced.
 For compatibility reasons JCM will currently stay on the **Rhino** engine.
 If you make heavy use of modern JS syntax, unfortunately you may have to try your luck.